abbasturii110/android_repo/README.md

 # android_repo
-It's just for learning purpose of Git
+It's just for learning purpose to see what changes have been occured